h-ikeda/material-components-mithril/README.md

 # material-components-mithril
 Mithril(v1) components library with [material-components-web](https://github.com/material-components/material-components-web).
 ## Usage
+This library doesn't treat css at all, just define tags and add classes for MDC components.

-First, you have to implement css from "material-components-web".
+So first, you have to implement css from "material-components-web".

 In your HTML,
 ```